Williams throws for 5 TDs, No. 10 USC outlasts Arizona

 Williams had a pair of first-half touchdown passes, but the Trojans also missed on some good scoring opportunities.

-USC settled for a field goal on its first drive and Denis Lynch missed badly on a 56-yard attempt after Williams' 30-yd TD pass to Terrell Bynum was called back by a holding penalty.
+USC settled for an early field goal, had a touchdown pass called back on a holding call, which was followed by a badly missed 56-yard field goal.

-USC appeared to be in good position for more points just before halftime when Williams hit Rice on a 33-yard pass to Arizona's 10.
-Instead, the officials started the clock before spotting the ball and Williams couldn't spike it before time ran out, leaving USC coach Lincoln Riley incensed.
+More potential points were lost after reaching Arizona’s 10-yard line just before halftime.
+The Trojans ran up to spike the ball, but the officials started the clock before spotting it and time ran out, leaving Riley incensed.

+“I probably didn’t give them a whole lot of time for an explanation and then after we talked, they admitted that they messed it up,” Riley said.
+“And still my question was, why wasn’t play stopped and review it?”

-Williams found Tahj Washington on a 3-yard touchdown to open the third quarter, then found him again on a 47-yard score as he was being hit to put USC up 31-16.
+Williams found Tahj Washington on a 3-yard touchdown to open the third quarter, then hit him again on a 47-yard score as he was being hit to put USC up 31-16.

-Arizona rallied, closing to 31-29 on de Laura's 19-yard TD pass and Michael Wiley's 10-yard TD run on an option.
+Arizona closed to 31-29 on de Laura’s 19-yard TD pass to Singer and Michael Wiley‘s 10-yard TD run on an option.

 USC finally stretched the lead after that.
 Williams hit Kyle Ford on a 5-yard touchdown to open the fourth quarter and Travis Dye leaped in for a 2-yard TD run to make it 45-29.